neperfepx/neper/doc/introduction.rst

 Logical options can be enabled or disabled by providing argument values of :data:`1` or :data:`0`, respectively.
 Integer or real arguments can be written as numeral values or :ref:`mathematical_and_logical_expressions`.
 For instance, in module -T, option :data:`-rcl 0.5` can also be written as :data:`-rcl 1/2` or :data:`-rcl "cos(pi/3)"`.
 For some options, different values can be specified to different entities by loading them from an external :ref:`data_file` (or similar), using :data:`file(<file_name>)`.
 For the more complex case of a multiscale tessellation, a :ref:`multiscale_cell_file` can also be used, and loaded using :data:`msfile(<file_name>)`.

-Module -V shows some exceptions with respect to these rules: the argument cannot be listed in arbitrary order, string completion is not available, and option :option:`-loop` takes several arguments.
+Module -V shows some exceptions with respect to these rules: the argument can only be listed in arbitrary order before their corresponding :option:`-print` call, string completion is not available for custom input options, and option :option:`-loop` takes several arguments.

 Argument Separators
 ~~~~~~~~~~~~~~~~~~~